By Dr. Geraldine Haggard, Reading Recovery Teacher Leader, Guest Blogger

 - Show the cover and page 2 of Wishy-Washy Mirror and say the following: I want you to meet Mrs. Washy.
 She has three animals.
 Why do you think she got a mirror?

 - Encourage kids to improve oral language development by having them talk about the animals they see.
 After reading page 3, ask kids, Why do you think the cow said, "Oh look!
 A picture of a cow”?

 - Ask children to make predictions about what they think the next animal will do and say.

 - Read up to page 7 and ask kids, Why do you think the animals are shouting at each other?
 Why does Mrs. Wishy-Washy take the mirror into her house?

 - If there are stuffed animals available, have children look into a mirror and practice saying what the animals say when they look in the mirror.
 This is a fun way to help kids read with expression, and they may enjoy making mad, sad, or happy faces as they speak as the animals while looking at their reflections.

-This informational text that could be used with children who are reading at guided reading level G. Explain that sheets of paper, something to write with, and pictures of family members should be handy and then encourage families to use the following guide.
+This informational text that could be used with children reading at guided reading level G. Explain that sheets of paper, something to write with, and pictures of family members should be handy and encourage families to use the following guide.